Wilson-Wu1/AlphaZeroTicTacToe/README.md

  ---------                 ---------
  x |   |                   x |   | x

  This unwinnable state is preventable by having the robot place an o in a non-corner tile during its first turn by changing wieghts.
- But the change of weights have led to other unwinnable states.
+ But the change of weights have led to other unwinnable states

  -------------------
  number of playouts = 1000
  playerWin = -2